-Sustainable tourism is tourism attempting to make as low an impact on the environment and local culture as possible, while helping to generate future employment for local people.
-The aim of sustainable tourism is to ensure that development brings a positive experience for local people, tourism companies and the tourists themselves.
-Sustainable tourism is an adopted practice in successful ecotourism.
+Sustainable tourism is an approach to tourism that prioritizes low environmental impact and social responsibility.
+Its aim is to provide development in the tourism industry that brings a positive experience for local people as well as the tourists themselves.
+Sustainable tourism is a commonly adopted practice in successful ecotourism.

-Amakhala Game Reserve and their partners are committed to providing ongoing education to industry, individuals and youth groups (schools, universities etc) on the importance of sustainable tourism.
-Through active participation in workshops and presentations Amakhala aims to empower people with the knowledge of how they can contribute and ultimately make a difference in species preservation.
+Amakhala Game Reserve and its partners are committed to providing ongoing education to individuals and youth groups from schools and tertiary institutions on the importance of sustainable tourism.
+Through active participation in workshops and presentations, Amakhala aims to empower people with the knowledge of how they can contribute and ultimately make a difference in species and landscape preservation.

-Hands On Volunteers - Hands on programmes suitable for persons of all ages looking for that something different as part of a gap year or following a life change.
-A unique opportunity to contribute to conservation, to make a difference and to return to nature.
+The Amakhala Volunteers program offers a hands-on experience in the field of conservation and wildlife ecology.
+Volunteers will be involved in animal monitoring, land rehabilitation, maintenance and a variety of other field projects as the needs of the reserve require.
+The Amakhala’s Volunteer program is suitable for persons of all ages looking for that something different as part of a gap year or following a life change.
+It provides a unique opportunity to contribute to conservation, make a difference and return to nature.